Cancer: Medication

 Medications can be used to prevent cancer in a few circumstances.
-In the general population, NSAIDs reduce the risk of colorectal cancer; however, due to cardiovascular and gastrointestinal side effects, they cause overall harm when used for prevention.
-Aspirin has been found to reduce the risk of death from cancer by about 7%.
+In the general population, NSAIDs reduce the risk of colorectal cancer; however, due to cardiovascular and gastrointestinal side effects, they cause more harm than benefit when used for prevention.
+Aspirin is not recommended for reducing cancer risk.
 COX-2 inhibitors may decrease the rate of polyp formation in people with familial adenomatous polyposis; however, it is associated with the same adverse effects as NSAIDs.
-Daily use of tamoxifen or raloxifene reduce the risk of breast cancer in high-risk women.
-The benefit versus harm for 5-alpha-reductase inhibitor such as finasteride is not clear.